kakalasek/Imperium_Reborn/readme.md

 The deploy script will deploy a few containers, including a Mariadb one.
 There is also the option to not use the deploy script, if you want to.
 Some technical knowledge is needed for that tho.

 The deploy script will also configure the connections to your database for you.
 If you deploy on more than one machine, you will need to modify the *instance/config.py* file yourself.
-This will be explained in the configuration phase
+This will be explained in the configuration phase.

+The application controller run on localhost:5000 by default.

 Configuration
 ---